MultiPoolMiner/MultiPoolMiner/README.md

 **-Delay**
 Specify the number of seconds required to pass before opening each miner.
 It is useful when cards are more sensitive to switching and need some extra time to recover (eg. clear DAG files from memory)

-**-ExcludeCoinName**
-Similar to the *-CoinName* command but it is used to exclude mining unwanted coins; this is also a per-pool setting (see Advanced Configuration)
-Note: Only the pools ending in ...Coins expose the coin name in their API.

 **-DeviceName**
 Choose the relevant GPU(s) and/or CPU mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.]